Prepared for Yael M. | Delivered November 19, 2019

 It was clear from our initial research that pharmaceutical chains do not usually publish product-level revenue information to the general public.
 These companies tend to publish revenue information on segmental performance and do not disclose further information on specific product revenues.
 The main findings from our initial research are as follows:

-The top 10 companies in the UK within the large-multiples sector ranked by the number of pharmacies owned are as follows: Boots Pharmacy, Lloydspharmacy, Well, Rowlands, Tesco, Sainsbury’s, Day Lewis Pharmacy, Asda, Superdrug, and Cohens Chemist.
+in the UK within the large-multiples sector ranked by the number of pharmacies owned are as follows: Boots Pharmacy, Lloydspharmacy, Well, Rowlands, Tesco, Sainsbury’s, Day Lewis Pharmacy, Asda, Superdrug, and Cohens Chemist.

 The UK personal care and cosmetics products market is a mature and saturated market with many competing brands and was worth $11.2 billion in 2015.
 The oral care market was worth approximately $788 billion in 2016.